jenkinsci/generic-webhook-trigger-plugin/README.md

 ## Job DSL Plugin

 This plugin can be used with the Job DSL Plugin.
+There is also an example int he [Violation Comments to GitLab Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Violation+Comments+to+GitLab+Plugin) wiki page.

 ```
 job('Generic Job Example') {